Knowledge mining of unstructured information: application to cyber-domain: Conclusions

-In our future research, we plan to improve the methods for information extraction from unstructured sources for better accuracy and generalization, which would improve the truthfulness of the knowledge graph as well as provide a possibility for better automation in terms of facilitating the framework as a continuous process.
+We believe that the methods and results of this study can help cyber-analysts to perform their investigations more efficiently in the future as the amount of new information is increasing faster than the number of experts available at any time.
+In our future research, we plan to improve the methods for information extraction from unstructured sources for better accuracy and generalization, which would improve the reliability and validity of the knowledge graph as well as provide a possibility for better automation in terms of facilitating the framework as a continuous process.
 Constructing language-agnostic tools for this task would also solve the problem of having a limited focus on certain parts of the world.
 As discussed previously, adding new information from other sources, such as system information of entities and various vulnerability databases, could increase the accuracy of the risk model, should such information be available.
-This would also allow us to conduct simulations and ``what-if'' type scenarios on the knowledge graph, possibly being able to show more microscopic trends or campaigns as well as categorize the events into different aspects of the society such as political, economical and military-operations.
+This would also allow to conduct simulations and ``what-if'' type scenarios on the knowledge graph, possibly being able to show more microscopic trends or campaigns.
+In addition to high-level scenarios, such as common infrastructure, one could utilize the vast work done in the field of models and simulations for vulnerability analysis (e.g. \cite{ficco2017simulation, kavak2021simulation}).
+Also, joining the system level technical information and accurate industry information to the framework could allow categorization of the events into different aspects of the society such as political, economical and military-operations.

-To summarize, we have proposed a novel framework for structuring records on cyber attacks and demonstrated the capabilities of the resulting knowledge graph in terms of communicating events and constructing measures for risk.
-We believe that the methods and results of this study can help cyber analysts to perform their investigations more efficiently in the future as the amount of new information is increasing faster than the number of experts in the field.